mauri870/blog/content/posts/asterisk-rust-module.md

 ]
 ---

 Asterisk modules are commonly written in C, but what about writing an Asterisk module in Rust?
+Let's find out.

 <!--more-->